Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: The existence of a heteroclinic trefoil

+As explained heuristically in \cite{Sparrow}, and rigorously worked out in \cite{chen1995HyperbolicSets}, for a small positive $s$ as the triangle tips are close to $\eta$ and the flow is expanding in a direction transverse to $\eta$ in a small enough neighborhood, the subsequent images of the triangle tips get further away from $\eta$ (this is the basis for the ``homoclinic explosion", i.e. the creation of infinitely many periodic orbits in a thin strip near $\eta$ for a small $s>0$).
+Thus, the orbits of the seperatrix, including the triangle tip enter the basin of attraction of the wing centers (as this basin is stable under perturbation) and therefore limits onto the two wing centers for some parameter range $k(s)$ for $s$ positive but small enough.

-Let $\kappa_*$ be such a parameter.
-It follows from the proof that the separatrix does not hit $R$ before reaching $p^-$, and $p^+$ on its other side.
-Now it follows from \ref{pro: half Stable to Infinity} that the other half of each stable manifold connects directly to infinity and therefore the resulting knot is a trefoil knot as required. \end{proof}
+Let $\kappa_*$ be such a heteroclinic parameter.
+It follows from the proof that the positive half of the separatrix winds once around $\delta_+$ and connects to $p^-$, and the other half of the separatrix connects to $p^+$ on the other side of the origin.
+It now follows from \ref{pro: half Stable to Infinity} that the continuation of the connection to the other side of each wing center along its stable manifold connects trivially to infinity in $\mathcal{Q}_+$ and its image under $\pi$, and therefore the resulting knot is a trefoil knot as required. \end{proof}

+\begin{remark} The existence of a first order heteroclinic connection in an open domain near the first homoclinic curve is known numerically, see for example Figure 3 in \cite{barrio12knead}, originally appearing in \cite{shilnikov1980bifurcation}.
+In fact it seems numerically that the trefoil heteroclinic connection exists in an open domain to the right of the entire homoclinic curve and not just for large $\rho$.
+This heteroclinic connection is not a connection that experts call a T-points which is always unstable, existing on a codimension 2 set of parameters.
+An example for a parameter value at which the stable trefoil heteroclinic connection exists is $\beta=8/3$, $\sigma=10$ and $\rho=17$, shown in Figure~\ref{fig:stable} below. \end{remark}

-\begin{remark} Note that a heteroclinic trefoil exists at any fixed $\beta$, as the parameter domain $A$ restricted to any fixed $\beta$ is still simply connected. \end{remark}
+\begin{remark} Theorem~\ref{thm: Trefoil existence} proves that a parameter for which there is a heteroclinic trefoil exists at any fixed $\beta$, as Chen's theorem applies and the path $\kappa(s)$ can be chosen to lie in any plane with fixed $\beta$ value. \end{remark}